adamdusty/pgen/README.md

 ## Todo

-- [x] Error checking/handling during template reading
+- [ ] Validate user variables on template generation from directory (var names can't have filesystem illegal characters)
+- [ ] Validate template on read
-- [x] Error checking/handling during rendering
+- [ ] Error checking/handling during rendering
-- [x] Option to remove directory if generation fails
+- [ ] Option to remove directory if generation fails (can't be default in case directory already exists)
-- [ ] Add support to generate template from existing directory (Make creating template easier hopefully)
+- [x] Add support to generate template from existing directory (Make creating template easier hopefully)
-- [ ] Add support to read files with variable definitions instead of entering them one by one in terminal
-- [ ] Download/use templates from github
+- [ ] Use templates from network locations
-  - Decide where to store templates and how executable should know about them
 - [ ] Data for variable descriptions/documentation in template
-- [x] Add support for proper rendering with some functionality for dynamic templates
+- [x] Use proper rendering engine for rendering templates with dynamic variables
-  - Currently if you want an uppercase and lowercase version of the same variable the user has to enter both.
-It would be better if the template designer could just designate a variable and manipulate in the template.
-- [x] Add support for post and pre render commands
+- [ ] Add support back for toml (Support both toml and json?)
-- [x] Add clear warning when enabling commands

 ## Build & install from source

 Requirements:

 ```cmake
 cmake --preset release